mparpaillon/character-composer/README.md

 Install all the dependencies `npm install`

-Run `node merge.js` to get a calculated JSON file with all the player datas
+Run `node merge.js` to get a calculated JSON file with all the player data

 To test the script, try to change the `player.json` ability scores for instance or the elf dexterity bonus in `elf.json` You can edit all the json files as you like and even add classes, races, etc